ezhoureal/ezhoureal.github.io/_posts/2026-05-14-uncovering-ui-framework-of-harmonyos-pt-1.md

 finally becomes visible.

-## The Most Important Architectural Idea
+# Summary

 The most important insight in the Rosen architecture is this:

-> OpenHarmony separates UI semantics from rendering execution.
+> Rosen separates UI semantics from rendering execution.

 The stages are intentionally decoupled: